-- The meltwater travel times quantified in this study confirm non-trivial-runoff delays are caused by at least two fluvial meltwater transport processes operating within the Rio Behar catchment.
-Such delays have previously been considered as insignificant in studies of small ice surface catchments (Karlstrom et al., 2014), or modeled incompletely.
-However, even for the moderate-sized (~63 km2) Rio Behar catchment, supraglacial rivers are long (>10 km long mainstem), meaning meltwater can take several hours to pass through the open-channel network.
-In much larger IDCs (e.g., ~245 km2 reported in Yang and Smith (2016)) IDCs, channel routing delays are even longer.
-Therefore, the present study reinforces the - 15 importance of supraglacial stream/river networks in imparting non-trivial delays on surface meltwater transport as a function of IDC area, shape and stream length (Smith et al., 2017), with a new contribution of considering slow interfluve flow as well as fast open-channel flow.
+The meltwater travel times quantified in this study confirm nontrivial-runoff delays are caused by at least two fluvial meltwater transport processes operating within the Rio Behar catchment.
+Such delays have previously been considered insignificant in studies of small ice surface catchments (Karlstrom et al., 2014).
+However, even for the moderately sized ($\sim 63 \,\mathrm{km}^2$) Rio Behar catchment, supraglacial rivers are long (> 10 km long main stem), meaning meltwater can take several hours to pass through the open-channel network.
+In much larger (e.g., $\sim 245 \,\mathrm{km}^2$ reported in Yang and Smith, 2016) IDCs, channel routing delays are even longer.
+Therefore, the present study reinforces the importance of supraglacial stream-river networks in imparting nontrivial delays on surface meltwater transport as a function of IDC area, shape, and stream length (Smith et al., 2017), with a new contribution of considering slow interfluve flow as well as fast open-channel flow.

 In contrast to these prior studies, our results suggest that both interfluve and open-channel processes control the timing and magnitude of meltwater transport on the ice sheet.
-This finding suggests that slow meltwater passage over short 20 distances on interfluves is compensated by fast meltwater transport over long distances through open channels, such that 21 interfluve travel time was roughly equal to channel travel time during the time of the 2015 field experiment.
-It is possible, 22 therefore, that supraglacial stream/river networks may mimic the classic graded river concept (Kesseli, 1941;Mackin, 1948), 23 with the open-channel flow network developing into a sufficient density to convey available water supply generated on bare 24 ice interfluves.
+This finding suggests that slow meltwater passage over short distances on interfluves is compensated for by fast meltwater transport over long distances through open channels, such that interfluve travel time was roughly equal to channel travel time during the time of the 2015 field experiment.
+It is possible, therefore, that supraglacial stream-river networks may mimic the classic graded river concept (Kesseli, 1941; Mackin, 1948), with the open-channel flow network developing into a sufficient density to convey available water supply generated on bare-ice interfluves.

-- Left untreated, surface routing delays degrade the utility of using RCM models to estimate inputs of meltwater to the subglacial environment and proglacial zone.
-Most current RCM models do not provide any surface routing functions to represent transport of runoff over the ice surface to moulins (Van As et al., 2014;Cullather et al., 2016).
+Left untreated, surface routing delays degrade the utility of using RCM models to estimate inputs of meltwater to the subglacial environment and proglacial zone.
+Most current RCM models do not provide any surface routing functions to represent transport of runoff over the ice surface to moulins (Van As et al., 2014; Cullather et al., 2016).
 To the best of our knowledge, MAR is the only RCM model integrating a runoff delay function to distribute runoff over time.
-This delay function was proposed by Zuo and Oerlemans (1996) based on the idea that surface meltwater probably reaches the - 30 supraglacial rivers quicker when the general surface slope is larger.
+This delay function was proposed by Zuo and Oerlemans (1996) and is based on the idea that surface meltwater reaches supraglacial channels sooner where the general ice surface slope is larger.
 The coefficients in the delay function were calibrated by albedo observations on the ice surface, and Lefebre et al. (2003) updated the coefficients to route meltwater more quickly.
 Applying the MAR delay function, the resultant runoff delay for the Rio Behar catchment is 8.6 days based on Zuo and Oerlemans (1996) and 7.5 days based on Lefebre et al. (2003).
-In contrast, the runoff delay obtained using RWF in our study is only ~11 hours, much shorter than these lumped delays.
+In contrast, the runoff delay obtained using RWF in our study is only ~ 11 h, much shorter than these lumped delays.